Doctors Note Logo

 Why Your Doctor Explains Green Tea's Role in Burning Fat

-Green tea’s potent antioxidant EGCG enhances fat oxidation through mild thermogenesis, enzyme inhibition, and mitochondrial support, and when paired with its natural caffeine it can boost calorie burn by up to 30% in studies.
+Green tea contains EGCG, a powerful antioxidant that supports fat oxidation through mild thermogenesis, enzyme inhibition, and mitochondrial function.
+Combined with its natural caffeine, green tea has been shown in studies to boost calorie burn by up to 30%.

 answer background